pablogila/aton/README.md

 <p align="center"><img width="50.0%" src="pics/aton.png"></p>

 Welcome to the **A**b-ini**T**i**O** and **N**eutron research toolbox, or [Aton](https://en.wikipedia.org/wiki/Aten).
-Inspired by its ancient Egyptian deity counterpart, this all-in-one Python package provides powerful and comprehensive tools for cutting-edge materials research, focused on (but not limited to) neutron science.
+Just like its ancient Egyptian deity counterpart, this all-in-one Python package provides powerful and comprehensive tools for cutting-edge materials research, focused on (but not limited to) neutron science.

 Aton provides a range of spectral analysis tools, from spectra normalisation to deuteration estimation using the DINS impulse approximation.
 A set of physico-chemical constants and definitions is also included.